intel-iot-devkit/computer-vision-inference-tutorials/2-run-model-optimizer/README.md

 # Object Recognition using Inference and Single Shot MultiBox Detector (SSD)\*

-This tutorial will walk you through the basics taking an existing model and converting it to IR (Intermediate Representation) files using the inference engine.
+This tutorial will walk you through the basics taking an existing model and converting it to IR (Intermediate Representation) files using Model Optimizer.

 ## What you’ll Learn
   * How to generate the .bin and .xml (IR files) needed for the Inference Engine from a Caffe model